Bernadette Soubirous: Sainthood

 Soubirous was declared blessed on 14 June 1921 by Pope Pius XI.
-She was canonized by Pius XI on 8 December 1933, the day of the Immaculate Conception.
+She was canonized by Pius XI on 8 December 1933, the feast of the Immaculate Conception.

 She is celebrated in the liturgical calendar of the Catholic Church on 16 April.
-In France, her liturgical celebration is an optional memorial and is held on February 18, which commemorates Bernadette's third vision during which the "lady" told her that she does not promise to make her happy in this world, but in the other.
+In France, her liturgical celebration is an optional memorial and is held on February 18, which commemorates Bernadette's third vision – during which the "lady" told her that she does not promise to make her happy in this world, but in the other.

-Exhumations
+Mortal remains

 Bishop Gauthey of Nevers and the Catholic Church exhumed the body of Soubirous on 22 September 1909, in the presence of representatives appointed by the postulators of the cause, two doctors and a sister of the community.
 They claimed that although the crucifix in her hand and her rosary had both oxidized, her body appeared incorrupt – preserved from decomposition.
 This was cited as one of the miracles to support her canonization.
-They washed and reclothed her body before burial in a new double casket.
+They washed and reclothed her body before re-burial in the Chapel of St Joseph in a new double casket.